 Medical schools in Canada are highly competitive, so many Canadian students look south of the border to attend Canadian friendly US medical schools.
 Many American schools have great reputations and outstanding educational standards, so it’s no wonder they attract applicants from Canada and other parts of the world.
-In this blog, you will learn about the American application process, tuition, funding opportunities, admission requirements, and finally, how to study in the US as an international student.
-Of course, you'll also find an up-to-date list of Canadian friendly US medical schools.
+In this blog, you will learn about the American application process, tuition, funding opportunities, medical school requirements, and of course, you'll also find an up-to-date list of Canadian friendly US medical schools.

 Listen to the blog!